A. In this chapter, the following terms have the meanings indicated.

 (c) A licensed BCBA.

-(34) "Remote supervision" means the monitoring of a BCaBA or an RBT, performed via remote access technology by a licensed psychologist, a licensed BCBA-D, or a licensed BCBA.
+(34) “Remote direction of a technician” means the monitoring of a BCaBA or an RBT, performed via remote access technology by a licensed psychologist, a licensed BCBA-D, or a licensed BCBA.

 (35) "Treatment plan" means an individualized written plan for ABA services which includes the components specified in Regulation .03 of this chapter.